Cruise from Stockholm – the essential guide

 We have a detailed 3-day guide to make your visit the best possible.
-Explore this sparkling city before you start your cruise from Stockholm.
-Choose to focus your time on the city itself or venture further afield by water, taking in Stockholm’s beautiful archipelago – the Venice of the North.
-Make sure this is not just a port stop but a Swedish adventure worth remembering.
+Experience this sparkling city before or after your cruise, and combine spending time in the town itself with venturing further afield by water, taking in Stockholm’s beautiful archipelago – the Venice of the North.

 Stockholm – the sophisticated capital of Sweden

 Stockholm offers a rich history, nordic culture, extensive parks, lakes and water sports, and international cuisine.
 Most locals speak fluent English, and getting around is easy by walking or using public transport.
-It is one of the most friendly and global cities, remaining proud of its rich Swedish heritage, history, and traditions.

 Swedes like to work hard and play hard.
 Five weeks of vacation per year is standard, with July being the most popular month to make the most of the long, light summer days and nights.
 It may be expensive, but not more so than other major cities such as London or New York.

 In this article, we look at how to explore the city before starting your cruise from Stockholm with a 3-day guide including travel info, tips, and itineraries.
-Immerse yourself in Swedish culture as you discover the Vasa Museum, Skansen open-air museum, the Royal Palace, and Alfred Nobel’s legacy.

 Visiting Stockholm, you will discover an exciting mix of old and new.
 Starting in the ancient city (Gamla Stan), it is easy to find your way around (pick up a street map from your hotel concierge).
-Don’t miss out on the opportunity to explore by local ferry so you can enjoy the archipelago and life on the surrounding islands before your cruise from Stockholm’s port.

 Transport options from Stockholm Arlanda Airport to the city center